How To Create Plots In R

 The R plot function allows you to create a plot passing two vectors (of the same length), a dataframe, matrix or even other objects, depending on its class or the input type.
 We are going to simulate two random normal variables called x and y and use them in almost all the plot examples.

-set.seed(1) # Generate sample data x <- rnorm(500) y <- x + rnorm(500)
+set.seed(1) # Generate sample data x <- rnorm(500) y <- x + rnorm(500) You can create a plot of the previous data typing:

 # Plot the data plot(x, y) # Equivalent M <- cbind(x, y) plot(M)